Jaycossey/home-page-clone/README.md

 # Opticron clone

 An ASP.NET MVC C# clone of a home page, utilising an integrated and seeded SQL database.
 This project was created to test and expand my skillset, being presented with the challenge has been a wonderous journey so far and has pushed me to embrace new skills.
 Having previously only worked alongside the MERN stack (and prior, some vanilla C), learning new languages and frameworks has been an incredibly eye opening experience.

-While still currently a work in progress, I have so far:
+To complete the task, I accomplished the following:

 - Setup VSCode environment to work with C# and ASP.NET MVC on a familiar platform after transitioning to Linux
 - Handled creating a server with SQL Server